 Swine flu symptoms: Symptoms are similar to the traditional flu bug and can include fever, cough, sore throat, body aches, headache, chills, and tiredness.
 Some people with the swine flu also have diarrhea and vomiting.
 Symptoms may be worse in those with underlying illnesses.

 Swine influenza: A very contagious respiratory disease caused by a strain of the influenza type A virus called H1N1.
 Swine influenza, or “swine flu,” originally occurred only in pigs, or, rarely, in those who were around pigs.
 However, a new strain of the swine flu virus has been able to spread from person to person.
-Outbreaks of the new swine flu started to occur between humans in March 2009.
+Outbreaks of the new swine flu started to occur between humans in March 2009, causing a pandemic.

 Swine flu treatment: Treatment with certain antiviral drugs can make swine flu symptoms less severe and help you recover sooner.
-The CDC recommends Relenza (zanamivir) or Tamiflu (oseltamivir) for treatment and prevention of the swine flu.
+The CDC recommends zanamivir (Relenza), peramivir (Rapivab), or oseltamivir (Tamiflu) for treatment and prevention of the swine flu.
 The drugs may also help prevent serious flu-related complications.
 They work best when taken within 48 hours of the first symptoms.
 The swine flu cannot be treated with amantadine (Symadine or Symmetrel) or rimantadine (Flumadine), because the virus is resistant to them.